Tanzania beach holiday

 There are a good selection of beach lodges and beach hotels to choose from, to suit most tastes and budgets.
 We'll discuss the options with you and give you lots of ideas you can then choose the best beach holiday for your trip to East Africa.

-The coast of Tanzania is perhaps most famous for the Zanzibar Archipelago, a cluster of islands that saw the growth and survival of Swahili civilisation and trade until the mid-twentieth century.
+The coast of Tanzania is perhaps most famous for the Zanzibar Archipelago, a cluster of islands that saw the growth and survival of Swahili civilization and trade until the mid-twentieth century.

-Zanzibar enchants and beguiles with its oriental mystique and forgotten exoticism — the very name evokes the Spice Islands and the Dhow trade, Sultans palaces built of limestone and coral against the palm trees and the crashing surf.
+Zanzibar enchants and beguiles with its oriental mystique and forgotten exoticism.
+The very name evokes thoughts of the Spice Islands and the Dhow trade, Sultan palaces built of limestone, palm trees, and coral underneath the crashing surf.

-Zanzibar’s coastline offers some of the best beaches in the world, but sand and surf vary depending on what side of the island you’re on.
+It offers some of the best beaches in the world, but sand and surf vary depending on what side of the island you are on.
 On the East Coast, waves break over coral reefs and sandbars offshore, and low tide reveals small pools of starfish, small minnows, and anemones.
 Up north, ocean swimming is much less susceptible to the tides, and peaceful beaches and white sand make for bright days in the sun.